DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 ### Aura Meter (Name Pending)

-Performing perfect dodges and combos fills up the meter.
-As the meter fills up, the player does slightly more damage and their combos get a little faster.
+Performing perfect dodges and combos fills up the *meter*.
+As the *meter* fills up, the player does slightly more damage and their combos get a little faster.

-However, getting hit, not attacking for a while, and blocking for too long will drain the meter.
+However, getting hit, not attacking for a while, and blocking for too long will drain the *meter*.
 This should encourage the player to have a high risk, high reward playstyle.

 ### Active Ability